 In her downtime, Jessica enjoys watching a great game of football and volleyball, creating memories with her children, and traveling with friends.

 Rahkiya “Rocky” Brown was born and raised in Binghamton, New York.
 Rocky earned her degree in broadcast journalism at SUNY Oswego, where she wrote for the school newspaper.

 After graduating in 2018, Rocky landed her own radio show with a local station in her hometown.
 Shortly after, she branched off to start her very own media outlet called “Plugged In” where she interviewed musicians, entrepreneurs and artists with the intention of “plugging the people in” to the amazing talents in her community.

 Rocky has been able to reach over 20 countries with Plugged In but is now looking to pour her passion for journalism into the expansion of VNN!
 Covering the Upstate New York area, she is honored to join VNN’s tribe of journalists and eager to hit the streets looking for unique stories that traditional media may overlook.

-She started her journalism career at WILX-TV in Lansing, Michigan as a producer and reporter.
-Most recently she spent two years as a reporter at Upnorthlive In Traverse City.
+She started her journalism career at WILX-TV in Lansing, Michigan, as a producer and reporter followed by two years as a reporter at Upnorthlive In Traverse City.
 The stories she’s covered range from the opioid crisis, erosion along the great lakes, local government politics and COVID-19.

 Rachael has a passion for meeting new people and sharing their stories.
 If you have a great story idea, she would love to hear from you.